A Lotte Data – Minecraft Data Pack

 • Bastion remnant miscellaneous chests are more likely to contain Netherite scraps, ancient debris, gold blocks, and gilded blackstone.

-• Bastion remnant treasure chests are more likely to contain Netherite ingots, Netherite scraps, ancient debris, enchanted golden apples, gold blocks, and gilded blackstone.
+• Bastion remnant treasure chests are more likely to contain Netherite ingots, Netherite scraps, ancient debris, enchanted golden apples, gold blocks, gilded blackstone, and enchanted books with Vitality.

-• Buried treasure chests are more likely to contain diamonds, gold ingots, Prismarine crystals, and iron swords.
+• Buried treasure chests are more likely to contain diamonds, gold ingots, and Prismarine crystals.
+The overall amount of diamonds, emeralds, and Prismarine crystals is also increased.

 • Desert pyramid chests are more likely to contain diamonds and enchanted golden apples.

-• End city chests are more likely to contain diamonds, diamond swords, diamond pickaxes, and diamond armor.
+• End city chests are more likely to contain diamonds, diamond swords, diamond pickaxes, diamond armor, and enchanted books with Vitality.

 • Jungle temple chests are more likely to contain diamonds and enchanted books.